THOMAS WEIDA, MD, FAAFP, AND JANE WEIDA, MD, FAAFP

 |Advanced or untreated HIV infection|

-A booster dose is given when the initial primary COVID-19 vaccine series was sufficient but has decreased over time.
-In the case of Pfizer or Moderna vaccines, the booster dose is given at least six months after the primary series.
+A booster dose is given when the initial primary COVID-19 vaccine series was sufficient but immunity has decreased over time.
+In the case of Pfizer or Moderna vaccines, the booster dose is given at least five months after the primary series for people who received two doses and 12 weeks after the primary series for people who received three doses.
 In the case of Janssen vaccine, the booster dose is given at least two months after the first dose.
-Indications for the COVID-19 booster are in Table 3.
+All people 12 and older should receive an age-appropriate booster dose even if they were 11 or younger at the time of the primary series.
+Children ages 5-11 who received the Pfizer vaccine as a primary series should receive a booster.
+The Moderna booster is not indicated at this time for children 6 months through age 17.
 The Moderna booster vaccine is half the dose of the initial vaccine, and no more than 20 doses should be given from a 10 mL vial.
+The Pfizer booster is the same strength as the primary series.

-Medicare payment allowances and effective dates are available from the Centers for Medicare & Medicaid Services (CMS).
-The agency recently reminded eligible patients that coverage for the booster shots with no cost sharing is available under Medicare, Medicaid, and the Children's Health Insurance Program, as well as in the commercial health insurance market.
+For billing, both the product code and administration code linked to it must be submitted.
+Medicare payment allowances and effective dates are available from the Centers for Medicare & Medicaid Services.
+Coverage for the booster shots with no cost sharing is available under Medicare, Medicaid, and the Children's Health Insurance Program, as well as in the commercial health insurance market.

 Posted on Oct.
 26, 2021 by FPM Editors